I am the master of the stealth selfie.

 The more you practice, the more you’ll get to know about what looks best for you.
 You’ll be able to find the light anywhere, you’ll become a little obsessed with the golden hour, and you’ll take the most amazing solo travel pictures.

 4. Get a little shameless and a little sneaky

 Sure, taking selfies in front of a bunch of strangers feels really, really weird at first.
 You’re wondering if they think you’re vain or shallow or friendless.
 (Or you’re not thinking any of that, go you!
 You are a confident one and I salute you.)

-But think how you’ll feel at the end of a trip you’ve spent months or years planning, living a dream you’ve held on to, and without a single picture of yourself to look back on.
+But think how you’ll feel at the end of a trip you’ve spent months or years planning, living a dream you’ve held on to and being a fearless solo traveler, and without a single picture of yourself to look back on.

 Yes, landscapes are fine but who really needs one more shitty picture of the Eiffel Tower?
 You’ll want to look back and see at least a few photos that captures you on your trip – your thrilled smile after surviving that glass elevator up the Eiffel Tower, wearing that new scarf you just bought on the Champs-Elysee, your face glowing in the soft light of the pink Parisian sunset.